Mohd Azmawi Fikri Abdul Ghani

-Mohd Azmawi Fikri bin Abdul Ghani (Jawi: محمّد عسماوي فكري بن عبدالغني; born 11 September 1986), also known as Awie, is a Malaysian politician who currently serves as Member of the Kelantan State Legislative Assembly for Nenggiri.
+Mohd Azmawi Fikri bin Abdul Ghani (Jawi: محمّد عسماوي فكري بن عبدالغني), also known as Awie, is a Malaysian politician who currently serves as Member of the Kelantan State Legislative Assembly for Nenggiri.
 He is a member, State Youth Chief of Kelantan and the Youth Division Chief of Gua Musang of the United Malays National Organisation (UMNO), a component party of Barisan Nasional (BN).
-He is one of the only two government state assembly representatives within the "Malay belt".
+He is one of the only two federal government state assembly representatives in the four states that are controlled totally by PN (Perlis, Kedah, Kelantan, Terengganu).

 Early life and education

-Mohd Azmawi Fikri bin Abdul Ghani was born in Gua Musang, Kelantan, Malaysia on 11 September 1986.
+Mohd Azmawi Fikri bin Abdul Ghani was born in Gua Musang, Kelantan, Malaysia.
 He received his early education in Gua Musang Primary School and Tengku Indra Putra 1 Secondary School.
 After completing Form 6, he continued his studies in Universiti Utara Malaysia, where he received his Bachelor of Business Administration in 2019.

 Business career

 Mohd Azmawi Fikri has been serving as manager for Kaz Tech Enterprise since 2006, managing director of AF Eighty Six Squad Sdn Bhd since 2020, board member of FELCRA from 2022 until 2023, and board member for Lembaga Kemajuan Kelantan Selatan (KESEDAR) and FELCRA Processing & Engineering since 2023.